karavel-io/platform/docs/operator-guides/customizing.md

 # other fields omitted for brevity
 ```

 We need to change the `spec.source.path` field in order to point it to our new folder.
+We also need to change the annotation
+for the manifest generation path.
+This helps ArgoCD detect changes faster by pointing it to the directories this applications
+is using.
+Very useful in monorepo situations like a KCP project, where multiple applications are managed with a single Git repository.

 ```diff
 # applications/ingress-nginx.yml